brainprot-dev/alphacross-xl/README.md

    - No subdirectories allowed in the archive

 ### Workflow

+**A complete step-by-step guide to using the Colab version of the tool is given in the [AlphaCross-XL Manual](https://docs.google.com/document/d/1bImTNjxL4dNL_kH7wXxXP8R8j_pjJ9qRZ8zWygOedNM/edit?usp=sharing) and a video tutorial for the same can be found in the [Video Guide](https://drive.google.com/file/d/1feQtZKYI-fxTWeE0u7ZSf5PDK6DuHJj0/view?usp=share_link).
+A shortened version is given below:**

 1. **Initialize and Start**:
    - Click the play button or use Ctrl+Enter (Windows/Linux) / Cmd+Enter (Mac)